In this section you will deploy cert-manager and configure it to use a self-signed ClusterIssuer.

 rok-toolsmanagement environment:root@rok-tools:~# cd ~/ops/deployments

-rok/cert-manager/cert-manager/overlays/deploy/kustomization.yamland enable both self-signed and Let’s Encrypt ClusterIssuers:resources: - cluster-issuer-self-signed.yaml - cluster-issuer-letsencrypt-prod.yaml
+rok/cert-manager/cert-manager/overlays/deploy/kustomization.yamland enable the self-signed ClusterIssuer resource:resources: - cluster-issuer-self-signed.yaml #- cluster-issuer-letsencrypt-prod.yaml

 Commit your changes:root@rok-tools:~/ops/deployments# git commit -am "Configure cert-manager"

-Install cert-manager resources along with the two ClusterIssuers:root@rok-tools:~/ops/deployments# rok-deploy --apply rok/cert-manager/cert-manager/overlays/deploy
+Install cert-manager resources along with the self-signed ClusterIssuer:root@rok-tools:~/ops/deployments# rok-deploy --apply rok/cert-manager/cert-manager/overlays/deploy

-You have successfully installed cert-manager and configured it with a self-signed and a Let’s Encrypt ClusterIssuer.
+You have successfully installed cert-manager and configured it with a self-signed ClusterIssuer.